CSCI-4502-DataMiningProject/Drug_Reactions/README.md

 - demo - 3,088,728 records
 - drug - 11,312,890 records

-In the db/ directory in this repository, there is a gzipped database you can use to recreate the database on your own machine.
-This database has not yet undergone data cleaning or any type of data manipulation.
+We have created a gzipped database you can use to recreate the database on your own machine.
+This database has not yet undergone data cleaning, so there may be duplicate records.
 The gzipped file is 448 MB.

-#### Steps to Restore
+#### Steps to create the DB
 1. Install Postgresql if you do not already have it.

 2. Create a database named `faers` by running the following on the command line: